EngineerBetter/control-tower/docs/deploy.md

 control-tower deploy --domain chimichanga.engineerbetter.com chimichanga
 ```

->In the example above `control-tower` will search for a hosted zone that matches `chimichanga.engineerbetter.com` or `engineerbetter.com` and add a record to the longest match (`chimichanga.engineerbetter.com` in this example).
+In the example above `control-tower` will search for a hosted zone that matches `chimichanga.engineerbetter.com` or `engineerbetter.com` and add a record to the longest match (`chimichanga.engineerbetter.com` in this example).

+>The domain you provide must fall within a hosted zone in the Cloud DNS of the GCP project or route53 of the AWS account you are deploying to.
+For example, in our system tests we test this by delegating gcp.engineerbetter.com to our GCP project (our root domain is managed on another DNS server) then specifying something like control-tower.gcp.engineerbetter.com as the domain.

 ## Custom TLS Certificates